rivshr27/Address-book/README.md

 # Address Book Application

-A full-stack Address Book web application built with React (frontend) and a backend API (customize as per your stack, e.g., Django, Node.js, etc.).
+A full-stack Address Book web application built with React (frontend) and FastAPI (backend).
 This app allows users to manage their contacts with features like add, edit, delete, search, and pagination.

 ---

 ## Features

-- User authentication (token-based)
+- User authentication with JWT (token-based)
-- Add, edit, and delete contacts
+- Add, edit, and delete contacts (CRUD)
 - Responsive and modern UI using Material-UI (MUI)
 - Pagination and rows-per-page selection
 - Duplicate email/phone validation